masonbedard/intro-to-programming-with-swift/README.md

 10
 ```

-We use variables so that our programs will work for multiple values and not only the ones we enter manually ourselves.
-You'll learn more about that in furture lessons.
-For now, let's take a further look at how this 'var' keyword works.

 One important thing to remember is that once you label a box with a certain name, you cannot label another box with the same name.
-If you did that and then I asked you to grab me the box labled 'Blue,' you wouldn't know which one I mean.
+If you did that and then I asked you to grab me the box labled 'blue,' you wouldn't know which one I mean.
 Consequently, the following program is illegal:

 ```
 var myBox = 10